romerorocj-ga/simon-project/README.md

     -  When the player wins, a congrats message will show up and the play again button.
     - If they lose the Try again message the play again button will show

-## Design and Asthetics of the app
--  I want it be clean
--  I want it to have red, yellow, green and blue panels that light up
--  The game exists on a circle with panels in it the player will be selecting
--  Makes sounds each time it switches colors and each time its pressed

-## Next Steps
-- Include a power on button that makes the game functions turn on
-- Add an extra panel with another color to make it extra hard to follow the sequence
-- Add more styling to the board

 ## Wireframe